streed/simplePB/README.md

 * Objects sent will be serialized into a binary format that can be represented in Base64.
 * Objects read can be deserialized back into their Python object.

 This mimics the current Protocol Buffers offered by Google, but to allow for the flexibility for my projects I am building ontop of this and adding the following additional functionality.

 * Protocols can be composed from other Protocols
-* Protocol compositions allow for a inheritence structure, without the complications.
+* Protocol compositions allow for a inheritence structure, without the complications (no overloading).

-This above allows for the following situation
+This above allows for the following situation:
 _header.pb_
 ```ruby
 package example